Winter Wanderlust: Essential Gear for Successful Hiking

 Fueling Your Body and Staying Hydrated

-During winter hikes, it’s important to keep your energy levels up and stay hydrated.
+During winter hikes, keeping your energy levels up and staying hydrated is important.
 Cold temperatures can cause your body to work harder to maintain its core temperature, making proper nutrition and hydration even more critical.
 Pack high-energy, easy-to-eat snacks such as:

 These snacks will help maintain your energy levels throughout your hike.